melby-md/melby-md.github.io/content/blog/mod11.md

 All the code was compiled with gcc 13.2.1 on linux with the `-O3` flag and ran on my notebook with an AMD Ryzen 5 5500U @ 4.0GHz.

-By using the `-march=native`, the compiler can optimize the code even further, but that depends on your processor model.
+By using the `-march=native` flag, the compiler can optimize the code even further, but that depends on your processor model.

 Results ranked by speed: